daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

 when the tails are different but the main mass of the distributions is around the same values.

-So, more formally, if :math:`X_i` are n independent and identically distributed observations, the empirical cumulative distribution function, :math:`F_n`, is:
+So, more formally, suppose :math:`X_i` are n independent and identically distributed observations of a continuous value.
+The empirical cumulative distribution function, :math:`F_n`, is:

 .. math::